Hijkstuv/syosetumaster/README.md

 master.load_syosetu_list()
 ```

-You can select novels that want to treat.
+You can select novels that you want to treat.
 ```
 master.select_syosetu(syosetu)
 master.selected_syosetu_list = LIST_OF_SYOSETU    # this package is not completed, so this way would be more comfortable.
 ```

-You can crawl the syosetu with
+You can crawl the syosetu.
 ```
 master.crawl_syosetu(mode = "selected")
 ```